G-03

 Plain Language

-Large developers are prohibited from retaliating against employees — including contractors, subcontractors, unpaid advisors involved with critical risk, and corporate officers — for reporting or being about to report to federal or state authorities that the developer's activities pose a critical risk.
-The protection extends to reports made verbally or in writing and covers discharge, threats, and discrimination regarding compensation, terms, conditions, location, or privileges of employment.
+Large developers may not retaliate — through discharge, threats, or any discrimination in compensation, terms, conditions, location, or privileges of employment — against an employee who reports or is about to report to a federal or state authority that the developer's activities pose a critical risk.
+The protection extends to reports made verbally or in writing and covers actions taken by individuals on behalf of the employee.
+The employee definition is broad, including contractors, subcontractors, unpaid advisors involved in risk assessment, and corporate officers.
 The only exception is if the employee knows the report is false.

 (1) A large developer shall not discharge, threaten, or otherwise discriminate against an employee regarding the employee's compensation, terms, conditions, location, or privileges of employment because the employee, or an individual acting on behalf of the employee, reports or is about to report to an appropriate federal or state authority, verbally or in writing, information that indicates that the large developer's activities pose a critical risk, unless the employee knows that the report is false.